A SIMPLE ACT OF MURDER:

-Another thing that certainly does not enhance Mr. Fuhrman's general beliefs re. the JFK case is his use of Dr. Cyril Wecht's wildly-inaccurate trajectory chart that was originally used during the HSCA's investigation in the late 1970s to show what Wecht thought the true trajectory of the bullet was that went through President Kennedy's upper back and throat, in relation to the limousine.
+Another thing that certainly does not enhance Mr. Fuhrman's general beliefs concerning the JFK case is his use of Dr. Cyril Wecht's wildly inaccurate trajectory chart that was originally used during the HSCA's investigation in the late 1970s to show what Wecht thought the true trajectory of the bullet was that went through President Kennedy's upper back and throat, in relation to the limousine.

 Although, to be fair, even Fuhrman doesn't fully endorse Dr. Wecht's ridiculously-overstated right-to-left line of trajectory as shown in that laughable diagram linked above.

 Fuhrman also seems to contradict himself in a few places in the book....at times stating that bullets will deflect and change directions after hitting a human target; but on other occasions (when it seems to suit a need to debunk the specifics of the SBT) the author appears to shy away from this policy, which is an argument that pretty much comprises his entire basis for disbelieving the SBT in the first place -- i.e., a bullet can change directions after striking even soft tissues inside a human body.
 (See pages 175 and 177 for examples of these contradictions.)

 STUFF THAT MUST BE FLUSHED DOWN THE TOILET IF FUHRMAN IS RIGHT ....
 AND IS IT TRULY LOGICAL TO DISMISS ALL OF THESE ITEMS?: